 Rau: Because there is never a light at the end of the tunnel.

 Bisek: Well, that’s what I’m saying.
 You weren’t here, but when I took third in 2014, it felt like I could start to see that light.
 I didn’t win the Worlds, no. But I was third.

 Rau: You beat a two-time Olympic champ.

 Bisek: When you are on the way up and you’ve never done that, you don’t know how high you need to climb.
 You are just aimlessly climbing.
 You are trying to climb.
-Crawling and scratching for any inch and for me to get there, I see the light right here and I see you, and you’re in the dark.
-But you’re only two feet behind me.
+Crawling and scratching for any inch.
+For me to get there, it’s like I see the light right here and I see you, and you’re in the dark — but you’re only two feet behind me.
 You are six inches behind me.
-You don’t see how close you are, but I see how close you are because I’m there, you know what I’m saying?
+You don’t see how close you are, but I see how close you are because I’m there.
+You know what I’m saying?